focus-editor/focus/LOG.md

     - Color cursor differently depending on what scope we're in
 - Highlight matching braces
 - Make sure cursor positioning is correct for all fonts and sizes
-- Figure out how to anti-alias rounded corners
 - Set a proper horizontal scroll limit
 - Maybe don't draw too many horizontal characters
 - When changing buffer in another editor, adjust cursors